paolofullone/RunningTracker/Readme.md

 ## Integrated Tests

-The integrated tests are great to validate if everything works as it should really as an integration.
-So we can test all our logic with a database setup exclusivelly for the test.
-It is awesome to check if new functionalities or even a maintenance didn't changed something it was not suposed to change.
+The integrated tests are ideal for verifying end-to-end integration.
+So we can test all our logic with a dedicated test database..
+It is critical for high-traffic APIs to check if new functionalities or even a maintenance didn't changed something it was not supposed to change.

 This test actually has two setups inside it.